 The proposed uses would not result in a material violation in any elements of the Comprehensive Plan.

 The property is within the area known as Canaveral Groves.
-All parcels within this area of Canaveral Groves retain a FLU designation of RES 1:2.5.
-Developed parcels in the area are exclusively composed of site-built single-family homes, with some properties also containing accessory agricultural uses.
+All parcels within this area of Canaveral Groves retained a FLU designation of RES 1:2.5.

 Analysis of Administrative Policy #4 - Character of a neighborhood or area.